• Skip to primary navigation

 • It is the child interface of Map.

-• If we want to represent a group of objects as key-value pairs and want to store them according to some sorting order of keys, then we should go for the sorted map.
+• If we want to represent a group of objects as key-value pairs and store them according to some sorting order of keys, we should go for the sorted map.

-• In a Sorted Map, the sorting should be based on the key, but not based on values.
+• In a sorted map, the sorting should be based on the key, not values.

 • It is the child interface of the sorted map.